mohilpatel25/mohilpatel25/readme.md

 # Hey there! :wave::smiley:

 I'm Mohil!
-I'm a machine learning and a deep learning enthusiast.
-I'm also interested in graphic designing.
+I'm a machine learning and a deep learning enthusiast who is also interested in graphic designing.
 <br>
 <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :blush:</em>